ThomasWeinert/FluentDOM/readme.txt

 2) FluentDOMStyle

-Extends FluentDOM with support wor manipulation of the style attribute.
+Extends FluentDOM with support for manipulation of the style attribute.

 3) FluentDOMIterator